 Halfway to Agra, we stopped at a rest stop to use the restroom.
 Here, I stumbled upon my first restroom moment where there was no toilet in the stall, but instead a hole in the ground.
 Most foreigners tend to be freaked out by these types of toilets, but I actually found using these toliets so much easier as I typically don’t sit on public toilet seats anyways (TMI?
 Sorry not sorry!).
 Besides an opportunity to use the restroom, the rest stop contained food stalls, shaded areas to sit down and even some cots where you could lie down and take a quick nap.

-Two more hours of driving later, we finally reached our 5-star hotel in Agra.
+Two more hours of driving later, we finally reached our 5-star hotel in Agra, the ITC Mughal Hotel.
 Before entering, we had be waved down with a metal detector wand and allow our bags to go through detectors that were similar to those found in airport security checks.
 This felt wild to me as we were only trying to enter our hotel!
 Once we were allowed entrance, we walked down a pathway with beautiful gardens on either side that led us to the lobby entrance.
 Upon entering the hotel, my eyes became filled with wonder at the beauty and magnificence of the lobby.
 Everything seemed to be made out of marble while the decor was so elegant and fancy.
 It all felt so magical!

 After checking in, we dropped our bags off in our rooms then immediately made our way to the rooftop terrace.
 On the terrace, we were able to view The Taj Mahal in the distance as the hotel was very close to it.
 We found a little seating area to sit and enjoy both the beautiful view and each other’s company.
 While sitting atop the terrace, it became time for the Muslim call to prayer to begin, and the majestic sound from a nearby mosque filled the air.
 It was so surreal to be sitting on a rooftop, gazing at The Taj Mahal in the distance when the call to prayer began.
 It felt as if all of my dreams were now coming true as I would be visiting The Taj the very next day.